 Heating is more complicated.
 Heater cores are usually a pain to get to if they go.
 Usually buried deep in the dashboard, it’s doable but might not be worth it.
 Luckily that doesn’t happen that often.

-Cabin filters are another easy overlooked part.
+Cabin filters are another easily overlooked part.
 Change them as often as you can.
-They are fairly inexpensive and have a lot to do with removing the dust, pollen and otherwise obnoxious odors that circulate in your car.
+They are fairly inexpensive and have a lot to do with removing the dust, pollen, and otherwise obnoxious odors that circulate in your car.

-Suspension items are big, bulky and easy to check.
-Car feel extra bouncy?
+Suspension items are big, bulky, and easy to check.
+The car feels extra bouncy?
 Leaning to one side?
 Shocks and struts are the big line item to be replaced on cars.